-- Help remove barriers that affect participation of DBEs in federally assisted contracts; and
+Help remove barriers that affect participation of DBEs in federally assisted contracts.

 Apply for DBE Certification

 First time applicants for DBE certification must complete and submit a certification application and related material to the certifying agency in your home state and participate in an on-site interview conducted by that agency.
-For more information on DBE Certification, visit the US Department of Transportation's Website.
+For more information on DBE Certification, visit the New Hampshire Department of Transportation's Website.

 To become a certified DBE in New Hampshire please contact: